ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 <p> Defines data for GPU threads that is needed in the **CB_Cost_Functor**, which needs to be sent from the host to the device.
 A subset of the PSB-MPC parameters are defined in a struct here, and also a struct which gathers diverse types of data for use on the GPU. </p>

 ### Grounding Hazard Manager
 <p> Reads in ENC data of land in the form of shapefiles into 2D polygons.
-Simplifies the polygons using the Ramer-Douglas-Peucker algorithm <https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm>, and returns a reference to the relevant ones for usage in the PSBMPC </p>
+Simplifies the polygons using the Ramer-Douglas-Peucker algorithm <https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm>, and returns a reference to the relevant ones for usage in the PSBMPC. </p>

 ### Obstacle Predictor
 <p> Responsible for setting up and predicting the dynamic obstacle trajectories, used by the PSB-MPC. </p>